wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-messaging-role-based-permissions/includes/role-groups.md

 - *Roles* specifies the management roles to assign to the role group, using the following syntax "Role1","Role1",..."RoleN".
 You can see the available roles by using the **Get-ManagementRole** cmdlet.
 - *Members* specifies the members of the role group by using the following syntax: "Member1","Member2",..."MemberN".
 You can specify users, mail-enabled universal security groups (USGs), or other role groups (security principals).
 - *ManagedBy* specifies the delegates who can modify and remove the role group by using the following syntax: "Delegate1","Delegate2",..."DelegateN".
-	The CustomRecipientWriteScope parameter specifies the existing custom recipient write scope to apply to the role group.
+- *CustomRecipientWriteScope* specifies the existing custom recipient write scope to apply to the role group.
 You can see the available custom recipient write scopes by using the Get-ManagementScope cmdlet.

-Copy existing role groups
+## Copy existing role groups
-You can use an existing role group as that starting point for a new role group, and then add or remove roles as necessary, as follows:.
+You can use an existing role group as that starting point for a new role group, and then add or remove roles as necessary.

+### Copy a role group by using the Exchange admin center

-1. Log in to the Exchange admin center (EAC) with your credentials.
+1. Sign into the Exchange admin center (EAC) with your credentials.
-2. From the EAC page, navigate to Permissions and select Admin Roles.
+2. Navigate to **Permissions**, and select **Admin Roles**.
-3. Select the role group you want to copy and then select Copy.
+3. Select the role group you want to copy, and then select **Copy**.
-4. In the New role group window, provide a name for the new role group.
+4. Enter a name for the new role group.
 5. Review the roles that have been copied to the new role group.
 Add or remove roles as necessary.
-6. Review the write scope and change it as necessary.
+6. Review the write scope, and change it as necessary.
 7. Review the members that have been copied to the new role group.
 Add or remove members as necessary.
-8. Select Save to create the role group.
+8. Select **Save** to create the role group.

-Copy exiting role groups using PowerShell
+### Copy existing role groups using PowerShell

 1. Store the role group that you want to copy in a variable using the following syntax:
 2.	```powershell
 $RoleGroup = Get-RoleGroup "<Existing Role Group Name>"